 - 9.1.
 Some children who frequently display challenging behaviour may lack the ability to self-regulate because of a SEND or mental health issue.
 Perceived 'misbehaviour' may also be a sign that they are unable to access the work that has been set. - 9.2.
 While it should not be assumed that every incident of misbehaviour will be connected to their SEND, all staff should consider behaviour in relation to a child's SEND in the first instance.
 Consideration should be given as to whether children's needs are being adequately met and whether they can effectively access the curriculum. - 9.3.
 Children learn best to manage their self-control, behaviour and learning when they feel well supported by staff who are caring, understanding, curious and consistent.
-Staff will try to anticipate triggers of misbehaviour and apply flexibility to application of sanctions, through reasonable adjustments, whilst still expecting the high levels of good behaviour. - 9.4.
-Staff will be supported in this by the academy's SENCO, Vice Principal and extensive Pastoral team.
-Staff will have access to refer to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3 Mental health and behaviour in schools GOV.UK (www.gov.uk) - 9.5.
-In line with the Equality Act 2014 and the Children and Families Act 20145, the academy will: - Take such steps as is reasonable to avoid any substantial disadvantage to a disabled child and, - use their 'best endeavours' to meet the needs of those with SEND (including children who have unidentified SEND) - 9.6.
+Staff will try to anticipate triggers of misbehaviour and put in place preventative measures to reduce the likelihood of a behaviour incident.

+- 9.4.
+Staff will be supported in this by the academy's SENCO, and Vice Principal and extensive Pastoral team.
+Staff will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3 Mental health and behaviour in schools GOV.UK (www.gov.uk) - 9.5.
+In line with the Equality Act 20104 and the Children and Families Act 20145, the academy will: - Take such steps as is reasonable to avoid any substantial disadvantage to a disabled child and, - use their 'best endeavours' to meet the needs of those with SEND (including children who have unidentified SEND) - 9.6.
 At Ormiston SWB Academy, we will make reasonable adjustments for behaviour according to individual needs.
-Examples of reasonable adjustments include: - Allowing 'time out' for a short movement break or to go to the Student Support Area when feeling overwhelmed - Allowing children to move or use a fidget toy agreed by the SENDCO - Adjusting uniform requirements if there are sensory or medical issues, as evidenced by a medical practitioner - Adjusting seating plans for children who have visual, hearing, sensory, attention or other areas of need - Providing a visual timetable showing what is happening now and what is coming next and making sure any changes are communicated in advance - Allowing additional time to follow staff instructions or requests - Application of additional flexibility to issuing of sanctions: extra warnings, additional take up time, use of cards/visual aids etc.
+Examples of reasonable adjustments include: - Allowing 'time out' for a short movement break or to go to the Student Support Area when feeling overwhelmed - Allowing children to move or use a fidget toy agreed by the SENDCO - Adjusting uniform requirements if there are sensory or medical issues - Adjusting seating plans for children who have visual, hearing, sensory, attention or other areas of need - Providing a visual timetable showing what is happening now and what is coming next and making sure any changes are communicated in advance - Allowing additional time to follow staff instructions or requests - 9.7.
+Children who have an identified SEND will be supported with their behaviour through the graduated approach of assess, plan, do, review6.
+Where a child continues to experience difficulties, despite evidence-based support and interventions, the academy may involve the following specialists: - Ed Psych - CAMHS - Counsellor - Specialist teachers - Outreach support services - Speech and Language Therapy - Sensory Impairment Service - 9.8.
+The SENCO, academy staff, together with any specialists, and involving the child's parents, will consider a range of evidence and effective teaching approaches, appropriate equipment, strategies, and interventions to support the child's progress.
+Outcomes to be achieved through the support will be agreed, including a date by which progress will be reviewed.